LuborRod/fin_test/README.md

 4. system_transactions (Here we will store commission balance).

-1) Upon application start the database should be populated with sample data - After `make init` you will get 3 users and 6 wallets to transfer funds between.
+1) Upon application start the database should be populated with sample data - After `make init-db` you will get 3 users and 6 wallets to transfer funds between.
 All wallets have 1 000 000 000 'Satoshi'(10 BTC).

 Minimal amount for transfer  - 0.00000001.
 Maximal amount for transfer  - 10000.